kshvmdn/static/README.md

           Dropbox path to serve content from.
       -port int
           Server port. (default 3030)
+      -refresh-on-dir-change
+          Refresh on directory change.
+The alternate (when false) is to only refresh a file when the file itself changes. (default true)
       -service string
           Service to be used ("dropbox" or "drive").
       -sleep int